merbah3266/rish_installer/README.md

 ## Overview
 This script automates the installation of `rish` in Termux.
-Instead of manually extracting files from the Shizuku APK and placing them in the correct directory, this installer does it for you in one step.
+Instead of manually extracting files from the Shizuku APP and placing them in the correct directory, this installer does it for you in one step.

 It downloads the latest Shizuku APK, extracts `rish` and its companion file `rish_shizuku.dex`, and installs them into Termux with proper permissions.